Traben-0/Entity_Texture_Features/.github/README-assets/RANDOM_GUIDE.md

 - The properties file functions exactly like OptiFine and if a specific entity does not match any of the conditions in the properties file it will default to the vanilla texture.

-- ETF also adds a few texture properties: `names`, `blocks` and `teams`, as well as extending `colors` and other minor tweaks
+- ETF also adds a few texture properties beyond what optifine can do: `names`, `blocks`, `teams`, `speed`, `jumpStrength`, `maxHealth`, `llamaInventory`, `hiddenGene`, `playerCreated`, `screamingGoat`, `distanceFromPlayer`, `creeperCharged` and `statusEffect` , as well as extending `colors` and other minor tweaks

   - The `names` property works the same way `name` property does, except it will allow you to set multiple names for a condition a little easier

   - The `blocks` property works the same way `biomes` property does except it will allow you to set the texture of the entity based on the block it spawned on (or first rendered on).
 It also checks the block it spawns to allow things like `water`, `cave_air`, `flowers` etc. to be used.
 Example: `blocks.1= stone !bedrock minecraft:stone mod_name:marble oak_sapling`

   - The `teams` property works the same way `names` property does, except it will allow you to set the texture of the entity based on the scoreboard team it's in.
 Example: `teams.1= !red_team "Blue Team" blue_team`

   - Additionally, the `names` & `teams` properties support grouping names that have spaces within double quotes (e.g "John Smith")

+  - These and the rest of the properties added by ETF are documented with examples [`here`](random_entities.properties)

 - Mobs with additional textures like `sheep` & `wool`, `horse` & `markings` & `armour`, `iron_golem` & `cracking_textures` etc. will have the additional texture to try and match whatever variant the main texture uses.
 For example a sheep using `sheep2.png` will try to use `wool2.png` and if that doesn't exist it'll use the default texture